justbuff/Code_Fellows_401_Reading_Notes/class-28.md

-# Ethical hacking: Log tampering 101
+# Ethical Hacking: Log Tampering 101

 Ethical hackers need to understand how hackers tamper with logs, as it is a common practice with hackers.
 Tampering with logs is the equivalent of covering obvious tracks that administrators use to catch hackers.